 This fabulous recipe serves 2 cups of creamy goodness!

-- 2 c. hot (not boiling) water OR coconut milk or organic whole milk (see how I make mine with coconut cream concentrate)
+- 2 c. hot (not boiling) water OR coconut milk, almond milk, rice milk or organic whole milk (see how I make mine with Coconut Manna (butter)

 - 1 heaping TBSP unrefined coconut oil (this is what I use and you can get others at Amazon)

 - 1 TBSP unsweetened raw cacao powder (rounded to heaping, depending on how chocolatey you like it)